hr-sobuj/vue-landing-page/README.md

    cd vue-landing-page
    ```

-3. Install dependencies using bun:
+3. Install dependencies using npm:

-   Using bun:

    ```bash
    bun install
    ```
     Or using npm:

    ```bash
    npm install
    ```
    Or using yarn:

    ```bash